ohdongha/ohdongha.github.io/random.md

 ___
 ### 2022 Feb.

 - How much are _trans_-acting enhancers responsible for regulating widely conserved functions (e.g. essential and house-keepting)?
-In a species with a recent expansion of TEs (and a larger genome size), will such enhancer regions still conserved in sequences but regulating from a longer distance?
+In a species with a recent expansion of TEs (and a larger genome size), will such enhancer regions still conserved in sequences but regulating from a longer distance? ([potentially relavent readings](relevant_2.md))

 ___
 ### 2022 Jan.